lowepowerlab/lab_handbook/README.md

 The lab website uses a similar Markdown and is built on a "Jekyll" platform with the "Minimal Mistakes" theme.
 Googling for these can help you add elements to the web pages.
 But when in doubt, copy the syntax from the page.

-## 4.6.
-Google Calendars
+## Google Calendars
 The lab has a few Google calendars on the shared account: LowePowerLab@gmail.com (ask a current lab member for the password).
 You can share these with your @ucdavis & personal Google Cals with "make changes to events" permissions.

-1. **LowePowerLab Events** calendar: keep track of lab events like lab meetings, journal clubs, retreats, and lab members' birthdays.  *This calendar posts weekly and daily to #announcements on Slack.*
+1. **L-P lab-Events** calendar: keep track of lab events like lab meetings, journal clubs, retreats, and lab members' birthdays.  *This calendar posts weekly and daily to #general on Slack.*
-1. **Travel LowePowerLab** calendar: Indicate your travel dates (e.g. "Tiffany away" for Aug 1-7) so that people know when you aren't available.
-It's important to know if only 1 or 0 people will be present in lab in case we receive a shipment of enzymes on dry ice--we'll need to ask a neighbor lab to receive them.  *This calendar posts weekly-Monday to #announcements on Slack.*
+1. **L-P lab-Travel** calendar: Indicate your travel dates (e.g. "Tiffany away" for Aug 1-7) so that people know when you aren't available.
+It's important to know if only 1 or 0 people will be present in lab in case we receive a shipment of enzymes on dry ice--we'll need to ask a neighbor lab to receive them.  *This calendar posts weekly-Monday to #general on Slack.*
+1. **L-P lab-Class time** calendar: **As soon as you register for class, please update this calendar for the next quarter.** This applies to undergraduates too!
+Tiffany uses this calendar to find a concensus time when lab meeting can be held.
+We try to hold lab meeting at a time when all members, including undergraduates, can attend.
+However, sometimes we have to choose a time when someone has class.
-1. **Seminars LowePowerLab** calendar: Add interesting seminars to this calendar.
-Make sure to include room location in the event. *This calendar posts weekly-Monday to #announcements on Slack.*  Also feel free to post last-minute notices about seminars directly into the #announcement slack.
+1. **L-P lab-Seminars** calendar: Add interesting seminars to this calendar.
+Make sure to include room location in the event. *This calendar posts weekly-Monday to #general on Slack.*  Also feel free to post last-minute notices about seminars directly into the #general slack.
 Aim to attend avg ~1 seminar / week in the academic year.

 ### **Seminar series include:**
 Obviously we cannot spend the whole week in seminar.
 However, each of these lists may contain seminars of interest to our multi-disciplinary research group.